Step 1. Get a quote from us

 Car Charger Rebate Program through Austin Energy

-We have installed many car charging stations from Teslas’s own station to GE to Leviton.
-All systems require their own dedicated circuit and usually run on 240 volts.
+We install many charging stations every week including Tesla's wall connector, the ClipperCreek charging stations, and a variety of 240 volt receptacles.
+All systems require their own dedicated circuit and run on 240 volts.
 Amperages can vary.
-The Tesla station has dipswitches that allow you to adjust the amperage based on the car and the available power.
-To install a car charger we’ll need to know what type of power you need and the distance from the main panel to the location you want the charging station.
-Some models require a receptacle to plug the station into.
-Also, we’ll need to know the NEMA configuration of that receptacle as well.
+The Tesla wall connector has options that allow it to run on up to a 60 amp circuit.
+To install a charging station, we’ll need to know what type of power you need and the distance from the breaker box to the location you want the charging station.
+Some models require a receptacle to plug the station into, while others are hardwired into the home's electrical system.

 Keep checking back to the Texas Laws and Incentives page for up to date information on grants, tax credits and other programs.
 Click Here